Meet CHCM's Adjunct Faculty

 As founder of the University of Minnesota's Center for Spirituality and Healing, Dr. Mary Jo Kreitzer brings more than 15 years of leadership and expertise in the field of complementary therapies and healing practices.
 Mary Jo has worked with both individuals and institutions on optimal healing environments, complementary therapies and healing practices, healthy work environments, and the design of integrated care systems.
 In addition, she has extensive experience in nursing leadership and administration.

-Mary Jo earned her bachelor’s and master’s degrees in nursing and her doctoral degree in health services research.
+Mary Jo earned her bachelor's and master's degrees in nursing and her doctoral degree in health services research.
 She served as Director of Nursing Practice and Research at the University of Minnesota Hospital and Clinic for ten years.
 Currently, she is a tenured associate professor in the School of Nursing.
 She teaches in the graduate minor in complementary therapies and healing practices and is the program lead for the complementary and integrative medicine program within the Lillehei Heart Institute.
+Mary Jo Kreitzer is the co-author of the 2013 book, Integrative Nursing.
 Email

 Based in the Chicago suburb of Oak Park, Illinois, Michael H. Cohen is a nationally recognized author, workshop leader, and consultant specializing in leadership and team development, organizational communications, employee relations, conflict management, and customer service.
 Mike is committed to the belief that employees are responsible for their own intrinsic motivation, work ethic, service orientation, positive attitude, and constructive behaviors.
 He has developed a reputation for providing practical and motivational presentations, and tailor made consultation services that exceed participants' expectations.
 Learn more about Michael.